georgebwang/My-Site/content/about/index.en.md

   enable: true
 ---

 I’m George, a Master of Commerce (MCom) research student in the Department of Banking and Finance, Monash Business School.
-I commenced my academic journey towards becoming a Finance researcher in 2021, after obtaining my undergrad degrees in Chemical Engineering and Commerce at Monash.
-Currently my research interests lie broadly in the area of Empirical Asset Pricing.
+Currently my research interests lie in the area of Empirical Asset Pricing and Institutional Investors.
 Find my CV <a href="CV-GeorgeBaihanWang.pdf">here</a>.

-Email: george.baihan.wang@gmail.com  or  bwan146@student.monash.edu
+Email: george.baihan.wang@gmail.com (personal) or bwan146@student.monash.edu (university)

 ### Education